Tools and Materials

 Mark the raised garden bed outline and remove the grass from the area.
 You can then add the finishing touches to the raised bed frame.

-Set up the Raised Garden Bed
+Step 1: Outline the Raised Garden Bed Area

-Plant Your Raised Garden Bed
+Step 2: Plant Your Raised Garden Bed

 Watering Your DIY Raised Garden Bed